juliaportob/juliaportob/README.md

 ### Hello! 👋

-I'm a full stack developer, and a web development student at Trybe.
+I'm a Full-Stack Developer.
 Also, I'm graduated in Law.

 Some of my habilities are: HTML, CSS, JavaScript, React, Redux, MySQL, MongoDB, NodeJS.